Machine statuses

 Rented Machines

 Consumers may rent entire Machines from the network.
-Renters can monitor the health of machines.
+Renters can monitor the health of Machines.
 However, they don't have the same perspective over the Machine as the Provider.

 Notice that a Machine you rent has the Occupied label which differentiates it from any Machine that you provide to the Network.